 We have obtained these information of light quarks at hadronization in different multiplicity classes in $p$-Pb collisions at $\sqrt{s_{NN}}=5.02$ TeV in previous work \cite{Song:2017gcz}, which is shown in Fig. \ref{fig1} as the input of the present work.
 The $p_{T}$ spectra of light quarks in minimum-bias events are also shown.

 The $p_{T}$ spectrum of charm quarks is calculable in perturbative QCD.
 Here, we take the calculation of the Fixed-Order Next-to-Leading-Logarithmic (FONLL) \cite{Cacciari:1998it,Cacciari:2012ny} in $pp$ collisions at $\sqrt{s}=5.02$ TeV as the guideline.
-In Fig. \ref{fig2}, we show the normalized $p_{T}$ distribution of charm quarks, which is obtained from the online calculation of FNOLL\footnote{FONLL Heavy Quark Production, http://www.lpthe.jussieu.fr/\textasciitilde{}cacciari/fonll/fonllform.html}.
+In Fig. \ref{fig2}, we show the normalized $p_{T}$ distribution of charm quarks in the rapidity interval $-0.96<y<0.04$, which is obtained from the online calculation of FONLL\footnote{FONLL Heavy Quark Production, http://www.lpthe.jussieu.fr/\textasciitilde{}cacciari/fonll/fonllform.html}.
 The points with the line are center values of FONLL and the shadow area shows the scale uncertainties, see Refs. \cite{Cacciari:1998it,Cacciari:2012ny} for details.
 The uncertainty of parton distribution functions (PDFs) is not included.
 We see that the theoretical uncertainty is large for the spectrum of charm quarks at low $p_{T}$.
 If we directly use this spectrum, our results of charm hadrons also have large uncertainties and the comparison with the data will be less conclusive.
 Therefore we only take the calculation of FONLL as an important guideline.
-The practical $p_{T}$ spectrum of charm quarks used in this paper is extracted by fitting the data of $D^{*+}$ mesons \cite{Abelev:2014hha,Adam:2016ich} in QCM and is shown as the thick solid line in Fig. \ref{fig2}.
-We see that the extracted spectrum is very close to the center points of FONLL calculation for $p_{T}\gtrsim1.5$ GeV and excesses the latter to a certain extent for lower $p_{T}$.
+The practical $p_{T}$ spectrum of charm quarks used in this paper is extracted by fitting the data of $D^{*+}$ mesons in rapidity region $-0.96<y<0.04$ \cite{Abelev:2014hha,Adam:2016ich} in minimum-bias $p$-Pb collisions at $\sqrt{s_{NN}}=5.02$ TeV in QCM and is shown as the thick solid line in Fig. \ref{fig2}.
+We see that the extracted spectrum is very close to the center points of FONLL calculation for $p_{T}\gtrsim1.5$ GeV/$c$ and excesses the latter to a certain extent for lower $p_{T}$.